teamshares/shoelace/docs/pages/components/checkbox.md

     as: :check_boxes,
     label: "Financial products permissions",
     collection: [
+      // Use {} to keep additional attributes like 'description' and 'disabled'
+      // separate from the main label/value elements
       [
         "Initiate outbound transfers",
         { description: "Requires separate initiators and approvers" }